trussworks/Engineering-Playbook/practices/appeng/decision-process.md

 They should also have a year experience at Truss.

-Group leaders are also responsible for connecting practice members with domain experts that can help them craft decisions best.
+Group leaders are also responsible for connecting practice members with domain experts that can help them craft decisions best and reviewers to provide feedback.
 Their motivation should be to create a collaborative experience and effective group output.

 The rough expectation for time from a group leader is one hour per week.
-They are responsible for representing their domain in quarterly AppEng checkins.

-## Quarterly Meetings
+## Review Meetings

-Quarterly meetings happen over the last AppEng Leads meeting of a quarter.
-Team leads,
+If a decision is contested
+or requires syncronous clarification, a review meeting should happen.
+The author of the ADR
+is responsible for scheduling the meeting and announcing it to #appeng for attendance.
+The author,
-domain group leaders,
+domain group leader,
-and any ADR representatives are required to attend.
-Proposed ADRs are sourced two weeks prior to the meeting, and are required to have at least that much time for asyncronous feedback from the practice.
-The agenda will be set by practice leadership in collaboration with domain group leaders.

-ADR authors will summarize their decision followed by a period for discussion.
-This is *not* a time to read,
-collect,
-or incorporate new feedback.
-Meeting time should only be used to provide brief dissent and clarification.
+and reviewers should be in attendance.

+Review meetings should happen at earliest two weeks after an ADR is announced.
+This isn't to say folks can't collaborate earlier, but having asyncronous time to review and incorporate feedback is helpful.

 If a clear consensus can be found during the meeting, the domain group leader for the decision may move it forward.